seyicode/my-portfolio/README.md

 # my-portfolio
 My portfolio is built using Bootstrap, CSS, Google fonts and javascript.
 It is my home on the web to display the work that I have created.
+You can check me out on www.seyiekundayo.tech